topwaye/klingon/README.md

 do you
 where will you be
 are you going to be home
-would you have played cards if you were at home
+would you have played cards if you were at home would you have been playing cards if you were at home

 klingon shows how our brains actually think to form sentences